rust-lang/trait-system-refactor-initiative/notes/next-solver/impl-shadowing-via-env.md

 }
 ```

 Without any explicit modifications, `NormalizesTo(<T as Trait>::Assoc)` will only see a single `Impl` candidate and no `ParamEnv` candidates, causing it to succeed.
-This results in multiple issues.
+This results in multiple issues as we will explore below.

-The underlying reasoning here is that where-bounds should cover impls and alias-bounds if the where-bound is more general.
-Using the covered candidate may add undesirable constraints.

 ## Why shadowing